Estimating Reeb chords using microlocal sheaf theory: Introduction

 \subsection{Acknowledgements}

 I would like to thank my advisors Emmy Murphy and Eric Zaslow for plenty of helpful discussions and comments, in particular Emmy Murphy for suggesting the topic on the estimation of self Reeb chords and explaining to me the results in generating families and Eric Zaslow for discussion on relative Calabi-Yau functors in Remark \ref{relativecy}.
 I am also grateful to Vivek Shende for his online lecture notes on microlocal sheaf theory.
+Finally I would thank Yuichi Ike, Joshua Sabloff and the anonymous referee for helpful comments and suggestions.